idamantium/uncommonplaces-jekyll/about-ida.md

 Before founding the above-mentioned design entities, I traveled compulsively doing documentary projects and collaborative media production in Guatemala, India, and Brazil, and pursued a Fulbright-funded project in Ethiopia.

-As for schooling, I have an MA in Design Research from the School of Visual Arts, a BFA in Design & Technology from Parsons and a BA in History from The New School University.
+As for schooling, I have an MA in Design Research from the School of Visual Arts, a BFA in Design & Technology from Parsons, and a BA in History from The New School University.

 Of all my accomplishments, few will top being voted &#8220;Most Likely to Discover Time Travel&#8221; by my junior high classmates.